 Older children can WRITE a word that begins with each of the letters enclosed within the hearts.

-For MORE ideas, activities, and crafts for Valentine’s Day, see our Valentine’s Day Thematic Unit at: The Preschool Toolbox!
+For MORE ideas, activities, and crafts for Valentine’s Day, download our FREE Valentine’s Day Thematic Unit here on the blog!